webknit/Tabbed-Boxes/README.md

 Tabbed-Boxes
 ============

-Tabbed boxes with JS and jQuery
+Tabbed boxes with JS and jQuery.